westial/Django-Profiling-Environment/README.md

 Django-Profiling-Environment
 ============================

-Environment with multiple deployment and configuration options for benchmarking.
+Environment with multiple deployment and configuration options for Django benchmarking.

 Credits